JellYouness/invoicrapp/SEO_SETUP.md

 - Help/Support documentation
 - Terms of Service and Privacy Policy
 - Customer testimonials page

+## 🎯 Build Status

+✅ **Build successful** - All SEO features are properly implemented and the application builds without errors.

 Your SEO foundation is now solid!
 The search engines will better understand and index your invoice application. 🎯